MechieTech7/Random-Number-/README.md

 The program should use a loop that repeats until the user correctly guesses the random number.

-Finally store that number in a file with a keyword "Guessed random number": here_number.
+Finally display that number in a file with a keyword "Guessed random number": here_number.

 Additionally i did that how many guesses it tooks to find actual random number.